-Step 1: Place 1 cup of warm water in a large bowl and add the yeast and sugar.
+Step 1: Place warm water in a large bowl and add the yeast and sugar.
 Stir until the sugar dissolves, then let the yeast mixture sit for 5 minutes.
 Stir in the salt, cornmeal, rye flour, and olive oil.
 Gradually stir in enough all-purpose flour to form a dough that comes away from the side of the bowl.
 Knead the dough on a floured work surface, or in a food processor or mixer fitted with a dough hook, until it is smooth and elastic.
 The dough should be soft and pliable, but not sticky.
 Kneading should take 6 to 8 minutes.

 Step 2: Lightly oil a clean large bowl.
 Place the dough in the bowl, brush the top with olive oil, and cover it loosely with plastic wrap.
 Let the dough rise in a warm, draft-free spot until doubled in bulk, 1 to 2 hours.
 Punch down the dough.

 Step 3: Let the dough rise until doubled in bulk again, 40 to 50 minutes.
 Punch the dough down and divide it into 2 equal pieces.
 Shape each piece of dough into a ball, then flatten them slightly so they resemble thick disks.
 You’re now ready to make the pizzas.